one-shot-finish/stability-hackathon/README.md

 # stability-hackathon

-Finetuned https://github.com/ExponentialML/Text-To-Video-Finetuning with ~500 gifs from Silicon Valley TV show
+Finetuned https://github.com/ExponentialML/Text-To-Video-Finetuning with ~500 gifs(scraped from web) from Silicon Valley TV show

 For a given prompt `Jian yang started new google`, the following is how the video generated looks like